 Join the Squad

-We are now recruiting for our next Squad, which will run for two years from April 2018.
+We are now recruiting for our next Squad.
+The two year programme will run from April 2020.

 To be eligible you must be aged between 16 and 21 and live, work or study in the North of England.